SinghAmartya829/Music_Store_Analysis_Database_Sql/README.md

 Introduction:

 This project is a demonstration of my ability to use SQL to answer questions about a database.
-I was given a database of students and courses, and I was asked to answer 11 questions about the data.
+I was given a database of a music store, and I was asked to answer 11 questions about the data.
 The questions were of varying difficulty, with 5 easy, 3 moderate, and 3 advanced questions.

 Solutions: